-Section 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered where there is a prescription drug you are taking, or one that you and your nould be taking, that is not on our drug list (formulary) or is on our formulary example: • • not be covered at all.
-Or maybe a generic version of the drug is covered but the sion you want to take is not covered. ☐ The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. • you can do if your drug is not covered in the way that you'd like it to be drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to an do.
-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way? f your drug is not or the Drug List or is restricted, here are options: □You may be able to get a temporary supply of the drug. □You can change to another drug. □You can request the drug. an exception and ask the plan to cover the drug or remove restrictions from
+What if one of your drugs is not covered in the way you'd like it to be covered?
+There are things you can do if your drug is not covered in the way you'd like it to be covered where there is a prescription drug you are taking, or one that you and your would be taking, that is not on our drug list (formulary) or is on our formulary example: ot be covered at all.
+Or maybe a generic version of the drug is covered but the ion you want to take is not covered. red, but there are extra rules or restrictions on coverage for that drug, as ion 4. you can do if your drug is not covered in the way that you'd like it to be drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to an do.
+What can you do if your drug is not on the Drug List or if the drug is restricted in some way? the Drug List or is restricted, here are options: to get a temporary supply of the drug. to another drug. an exception and ask the plan to cover the drug or remove restrictions from